Caffeine in Workout Supplements

 Most of the workout supplements that we researched disguise the exact amounts of their active ingredients with the term proprietary blend.
 This simply is to prevent competitors from knowing exactly what their formulas are.

 However, this isn’t very good for the consumer.
 Luckily, many of the brands have begun at least disclosing the caffeine content in their secret blends like the ones listed above.

-Props to Cellucor for clearly displaying their caffeine content on all of their labels.
+Props to Cellucor and a few other brands for clearly displaying their caffeine content on all of their labels.